 Premium tax credits and the ICHRA notice requirement

 Premium tax credit availability is one of the most important considerations employees must make with regard to the ICHRA.
-Recognizing that, the federal government requires that employers offering an ICHRA send employees a notice about the benefit that explains how the ICHRA affects premium tax credits.
+The federal government requires that employers offering an ICHRA send employees a notice about the benefit that explains how the ICHRA affects premium tax credits.

 The ICHRA notice covers many items, but its primary purpose is to help educate employees about their options regarding premium tax credits.